Chad Doerman: Father accused of executing sons could face death penalty

 Clermont County Sheriff's deputies who came to the home in response to the calls found Doerman sitting on the steps with the rifle next to him.
 He was taken into custody without incident.

 Medics attempted to perform CPR on the boys to no avail.
-“They held these children knowing there was nothing they could do,” Gast said in court last Friday.
+“They held these children knowing there was nothing they could do,” David Gast, who heads the Clermont County Prosecutor’s Office criminal division said in court last Friday.

 This article originally appeared on Cincinnati Enquirer: Chad Doerman: Father accused of killing sons could face death penalty